MyNameIsTakenOMG/aws-solution-architect-associate/README.md

    - strategies to allocate spot instances: lowestPrice, diversified, capacityOptimized, priceCapacityOptimized(recommended)
    - Spot Fleets allow us to automatically request Spot Instances with the lowest price
 ## EC2 Associate
+ - Private vs public IP (IPV4)
+   - public IP: machine can be identified on the internet, meaning it's unique across the internet and can be geo-located easily.
+   - private IP: machine can only be identified on a private network, meaning it's unique across the private network, connecting to public internet via NAT and internet gateway.
+Besides, only a specified range of IPs can be used as private IPs
+ - Elastic IP: a fixed public IP for your EC2 instance, can only be attached to one instance at a time.
+   - can only have up to 5 Elastic IPs in your account (ask aws to increase)
+   - can quickly remap the address to another instance when another was failed
+   - Overall, try to avoid using Elastic IP: 1)often reflect poor architectural decisions.
+2)instead, use a random public IP with a registered DNS name.
+3)or using a load balancer.
+ - by default, each EC2 instance has a public IP and a private IP
+ - Placement Groups:
+   - strategies: 1)Cluster—clusters instances into a low-latency group in a single Availability Zone.
+2)Spread—spreads instances across underlying hardware (max 7 instances per group per AZ).
+3)Partition—spreads instances across many different partitions (which rely on different sets of racks) within an AZ.
+Scales to 100s of EC2 instances per group (Hadoop, Cassandra, Kafka)
+ - Elastic Network Interfaces (ENI): Logical component in a VPC that represents a virtual network card.
+Can be created independently and attach them on the fly on EC2 instances for failover.
+ENI is bound to specific AZ.
+   - Primary private IPv4, one or more secondary IPv4
+   - One Elastic IP (IPv4) per private IPv4
+   - One Public IPv4
+   - One or more security groups
+   - A MAC address
+ - EC2 Hibernate: 1)the RAM state is written into root EBS(must be encrypted).
+2)long-running processing, services that take time to initialize
+   - the instance RAM size must be less then **150GB**
+   - cannot be in the state of hibernate more than **60 days**
+   - available for **on-demand, spot** instance
 ## EC2 Instance Storage
 ## High Availability and Scalability
 ## RDS Aurora and ElastiCache